SamantaMancini/SamantaMancini/README.md

 Although I know that this path has no end, I am motivated to continue constantly every day.

-🔭 I’m working as Front-End Developer<br>⚡ In my free time, I read, write on my blog and personal novel, play video games, and have a deep passion for Japanese culture. </p>
+🔭 I’m working as Game Developer<br>⚡ In my free time, I read, write on my blog and personal novel, play video games, and have a deep passion for Japanese culture. </p>